 If you need to change your court orders for child custody and visitation, you will have to show that the modification would be for the best interest of the child.

 Reasons a Judge WIll Change Custody in Texas

 Parents are encouraged to work out any issues among themselves.
 If everyone agrees to the proposed change, both parents can sign the forms agreeing to the modification and briefly appear in court, so the judge can review the paperwork and determine whether the request is in the best interests of the child.

-In general, if the parents or conservators agree to a modification, then the court will sign off on the agreements of the parties so long as the Court finds that the modification is in the best interest of the child.
+In general, if the parents or conservators agree to a modification, then the court will sign off on the parties' agreements so long as the Court finds that the modification is in the child's best interest.

 If the modification is not agreed upon, then to modify these court orders, parents or conservators must show the court that changing the court orders is in the child’s best interests and that one or more of the following circumstances are true:

 - If the case has been finalized for under one year, the conservator requesting a modification must show that the child’s present circumstances endanger the child

 - The parent with primary custody has allowed another person to have primary care and possession of the child for at least six months (this does not apply if the custodial parent is on active-duty military deployment)